 A free CBD shuttle (route 555) runs every 10 minutes on a loop from Central Station to Circular Quay via Elizabeth and George Streets.

-The Sydney Explorer offers commentary tours of the CBD and to Bondi at 34 different stops including all the major Sydney attractions.
+The Hop on Hop Off Bus offers commentary tours of the CBD and Bondi at 34 different stops including all the major Sydney attractions.

 City Rail Trains

 The City Circle loop will take you around the CBD area with stops at Central, Town Hall, Wynyard, Circular Quay, St James and Museum.